Applications have now closed for 2019–20. Information on the programme for 2020–21 will be posted shortly

 - have attended The King's Factor in the previous academic year.

-Kings Factor has been very beneficial for me, it had broadened my understating of maths and has made me feel confident at tackling any mathematical question.
-It has also helped with my exams as some of the knowledge I have gained from Kings Factor has helped me in recent exams.
+King's Factor has been very beneficial for me, it has broadened my understanding of maths and has made me feel confident at tackling any mathematical question.
+It has also helped with my exams as some of the knowledge I have gained from King's Factor has helped me in recent exams.

 Year 13 student